ydahal1/ydahal1/jokes.md

-Why did the banana go to the doctor?
-He was not "peeling" well.
+What do you call a boy who stopped digging holes?
+Douglas.

 [
-Wed Sep 16 00:41:37 UTC 2026
+Thu Sep 17 00:43:18 UTC 2026
  ]